rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getAvailableTypes"></a>
 ## *getAvailableTypes*

 Returns the list of application types available on the firmware.

 ### Events

- No Events.
+No Events

 ### Parameters